bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 #### SOLUTION 1: Create a DockerWebApi folder

-The solution I found was to create a DockerWebApi folder in the parent folder (where the README.md file exists) of the WebApi project.
+The solution I came up with, was to create a DockerWebApi folder in the parent folder (where the README.md file exists) of the WebApi project.
 Once the DockerWebApi folder is created, copy/paste the Dockerfile in this folder.

 Do not forget to re-add "DotNet.JwtWebApi/" again to the COPY line.